San Francisco city has a tree ordinance which is designed to enable the city to control the trimming and removal of trees in the city.

 Check out, San Francisco tree ordinance for the full legal document.

-According to public works code for the county of San Francisco, you are required to get a permit to remove trees that are within public land, streets or parks.
+According to the public works code for the county of San Francisco, you are required to get a permit to remove trees that are within public land, streets, or parks.

 A permit is also required when a tree is listed as significant.
 Significant trees can also be within a private property.